-For this month’s Dog Breed Corner, we cast a spotlight on the Most Expensive Dog in the World: the Tibetan Mastiff.
+This month, we cast a spotlight on the Most Expensive Dog in the World: the Tibetan Mastiff.
 Learn about the Tibetan Mastiff’s history, temperament, living needs, trainability, and more!
+Do you Own a Tibetan Mastiff who requires some extra care?
+With Mad Paws, you can find Mastiff-friendly Dog Boarders in Perth, Melbourne, Adelaide, and everywhere else!

 Quick Facts ✔